 The judgment was delivered by Justice Abdul Quddhose, as a single judge of the High Court of Madras.
 The primary question before the judge was to determine ‘what is meant by criminal defamation against the state’ [pg.
 2] and ‘under what circumstances can a Public Prosecutor ‘launch prosecution for defaming a public servant/constitutional functionary in respect of her conduct in the discharge of her public functions’ [pg.
 3].

-The High Court of Madras in India quashed a batch of criminal defamation cases filed by the public prosecutor under Section 499 of the Indian Penal Code, 1860 read with Section 199(2) of the Code of Criminal Procedure, 1973 against journalists and media houses for defaming the Chief Minister in discharge of her public functions.
+The High Court of Madras in India quashed a batch of criminal defamation cases filed by the public prosecutor under Section 499 of the IPC read with Section 199(2) of the CrPC against journalists and media houses for defaming the Chief Minister in discharge of her public functions.

-The Petitioners pleaded a variety of defences including ‘a. truth, b. not the author of the article, 3. good faith, d. public good, e. public conduct, f. conduct touching public question’ [pg.
-74].
-Some petitioners argued that the news items were published in ‘pursuit of truth and for public good and no malice’ [para.
+Apart from pleading the defences mentioned above, some petitioners argued that the news items were published in ‘pursuit of truth and for public good and no malice’ [para.
 6] was involved.
 Some argued that those holding public office ‘should be open to criticism and citizens have a legitimate and substantial interest/right to know’ [para.
-6] in knowing their conduct.
+6].
 The petitioners submitted that the cases should be quashed as defamation of those in public office is fundamentally different from defamation of private individuals, and initiating prosecution against them would interfere with their right to free speech and expression under Article 19(1) of the Constitution.

 The Respondents argued that the trials should continue unabated.
 They argued that the orders granting sanction to initiate prosecution could not be struck down at this stage as the ‘probability of the result of the complaint ending in acquittal’ [pg.
 67] need not be considered at the time of granting approval.
-It argued that the Court could not test the validity of the Sanction Order in the writ petition as it was not passed acrimoniously, as it was not an abuse of power or a clear breach of the law.
-The Government relied upon Section 199(2) Cr.P.C. that did ‘not bar a constitutional functionary/public servant from personally launching prosecution for criminal defamation’ [pg.
+They relied upon Section 199(2) Cr.P.C. that did ‘not bar a constitutional functionary/public servant from personally launching prosecution for criminal defamation’ [pg.
 73] even in respect of her conduct in the discharge of her public functions.

-The Court ruled in favour of the Petitioners and quashed all the ongoing cases.
+The Court ruled in favour of the petitioners and quashed all the ongoing cases.
 It held that ‘none of the prosecutions fall under the category of Section 199(2) Cr.P.C.’ [pg.
 150].
 It explained that in some cases ‘a conclusive inference can be made that no criminal defamation whatsoever had been made out’ [pg.
 120] and in some other cases, while the aggrieved party could have initiated proceedings for private defamation under Section 199(6) but not under Section 199(2) ‘as no defamation against the state had been made out’ [pg.
 120].
 That said, the element of defamation against the State was missing in all matters when considered individually.